-The Effects screen iil allows for more detailed control over the arpeggiator.
-The grid (2) represents the arpeggiator sequence with octaves spread vertically.
+The Effects screen iii allows for more detailed control over the arpeggiator.
+The Step Grid (2) represents the arpeggiator sequence with octaves spread vertically.
 It is possible to select octave transposition for each step or to disable it completely.
 The velocity of each step in the sequence can be adjusted using the sliders below (3).
 The adjacent notes can be chained together (1) into one.

-The chaining either generates legato in the Mono polyphony mode or joins two steps with equal octaves in the Dual and Polymodes.
+The chaining either generates legato in the Mono polyphony mode or joins two steps with equal octaves in the Dual and Poly modes.